How to Improve Team Communication with Digital Technologies

 2. Become a thoughtful and responsive listener.

 To be honest, most of us are bad listeners.
 We interrupt.
 We prepare our response instead of listening to what the person is saying.
 We think we already know what the speaker is going to tell us.
-But it is hard to understand what someone needs if we do not provide them with our attention.
-That is why the key meaning is often missed.
+But it is hard to understand what someone needs if we don’t care to provide them with our attention.
+That’s why the key meaning is often missed.

 3. Watch employees’ body language carefully.

 Communication is not just about talking.
-Body language can tell you even more than words do.
-Observe how your colleagues act while talking: expression on their faces, gestures they make, the way they stand or sit.
+Body language would tell you even more than words do.
+Observe the way your colleagues act while discussing something: the expression on their faces, gestures they make, and so on.
 Non-verbal signs may help you to better picture the situation your employee is talking about.

 5. Never personalize problems.

-Dealing with an issue that has an emotional component, use the ‘24 Hour Rule': don’t send any messages to others until you have had a day to reflect.
-This rule will help you to operate only with facts and be free in choosing a tone of communication.
+Dealing with an issue having an emotional component use the ‘24 Hour Rule': don’t send any messages to others until you have had a day to reflect.
+Such a rule will help you to operate only with facts and be free in choosing a tone of communication.